antoinewaugh/notes/README.md

 * *questions*: write questions in margins
 * _summarise_: in markdown after completing topic/chapter
 * _code_ : write sample project including concepts and/or complete exercises

+Reading technical books should be MORE like a conversation.
+Highlighting what is interesting and writing questions in the margin.